Skip to main content

 Information and referrals

 What it helps with: NY Connects and local aging offices help you find programs for meals, care at home, disability supports, transportation, Medicare, housing referrals, and caregiver needs.
-The NY Connects page says help is available by phone, walk-in visits, face-to-face meetings, and email through local programs.
+The state says NY Connects gives free, unbiased information about long-term services and supports for people of any age or disability.

 Who may qualify: This is a starting point for older adults, people with disabilities, caregivers, family members, and helpers.
 You do not need to know the program name before you call.

 Reality check: A referral is not approval.
-If a program has income rules, medical rules, or a waitlist, the program office still has to review your case.
+If a program has income rules, medical rules, a waitlist, or a local intake process, that program still has to review the case.

 Meals and food support

-What it helps with: Local aging offices can connect older adults to meal sites, home-delivered meals, nutrition screening, and food resources.
-The food and meals page says meals are served in places such as senior centers, senior housing, town halls, clubs, and other community sites.
+What it helps with: Local aging offices can connect older adults to meal sites, senior center lunches, home-delivered meals, nutrition screening, and food resources.
+The state food and meals page says meals are served in senior centers, senior clubs, senior housing, town halls, and other community places across New York.

 Who may qualify: Meal programs often focus on adults age 60 and over.
 Home-delivered meals usually require more screening because routes, staffing, and homebound rules vary.

 Where to apply: Call your county Office for the Aging or NY Connects.
-In New York City, ask 311 for older adult meal help or local older adult center options.
+In New York City, call 311 or Aging Connect and ask for older adult meals or a nearby older adult center.

 Transportation and rides